jsonljn/flywire-challenge/README.md

 # FlyWire Qualification Challenge 2026

+**Result:** 2,563 nodes · 2,586 induced edges · identical structure across FAFB, MCNS, and MAOL

+## Task

+The FlyWire Qualification Challenge asks for a large subgraph that appears identically (as an induced subgraph) in three connectome edge lists: FAFB, MCNS, and MAOL.
+The deliverable is a CSV aligning one neuron ID per dataset per row, such that the directed edge pattern among selected nodes is the same in all three graphs.

 ## Overview
 This repository presents a deterministic graph construction pipeline that identifies a large, identical induced subgraph across three connectome datasets: FAFB, MCNS, and MAOL.